Paying a Deposit When Buying a House in Queensland

 Q: What happens to the deposit if the sale falls through?

 A: If the contract is cancelled under a condition, the deposit is usually refunded to the buyer.
-However, if the contract is cancelled due to a breach of contract by the buyer
+However, if the contract is cancelled due to a breach of contract by the buyer, the seller may be entitled to keep the deposit.

 Q: Who holds the deposit?